 Art Bento Program @ HiSAM

-The Hawai‘i State Foundation on Culture and the Arts is proud to announce the SY2014-15 Art Bento Program @ HiSAM, a museum education program.
+The Hawai‘i State Foundation on Culture and the Arts is now accepting applications for the SY2015-16 Art Bento Program @ HiSAM, a museum education program.
 This four-part standards-based program is multi-disciplinary and serves O‘ahu Department of Education elementary students and their teachers.
 This unique educational opportunity emphasizes arts and verbal literacy.
 All four segments of the program actively engage learners and connect to current arts standards and ELA Common Core Standards.
 There is no cost to schools to participate in the program and funds for bus transportation are also provided.

 The program theme is “Responding to Art.”
 Works of art on display in the museum galleries are used as a catalyst for inquiry-based student learning in literacy, visual and performing arts.
 These artworks are part of the HSFCA’s Art in Public Places Collection.